Irrotational Contact Fields

-However, robust, accurate and performant simulation of multibody systems for contact rich robotics applications remains a formidable challenge.

-Rigid body dynamics with frictional contact is complicated by the non-smooth nature of the solutions.
-Formulated at the acceleration level, rigid contact with Coulomb friction can lead to singular configurations, known as Painlev\'e paradoxes, for which solutions do not even exist.
-Discrete formulations at the velocity level circumvent this problem, allowing discrete velocity jumps and impulsive forces.
-However, discrete formulations introduce an entire family of new problems.
-Even though many variants exist, in its more general form a discrete formulation enforces balance of momentum subject to contact constraints.
-Rigid contact is modeled as non-penetration constraints, with additional constraints to enforce Coulomb friction subject to the maximum dissipation principle, introducing new decision variables and Lagrange multipliers.
-All together, the result is a large and challenging-to-solve Non-linear Complementarity Problem (NCP) with a much larger number of variables than the original problem.
+Rigid body dynamics with frictional contact are complicated by non-smooth solutions.
+Acceleration-level formulations can lead to singular configurations, known as Painlev\'e paradoxes, where solutions may not exist.
+Discrete velocity-level formulations circumvent this by allowing discrete velocity jumps and impulsive forces.
+While many variants exist, the general form of a discrete formulation enforces balance of momentum subject to contact constraints, with additional constraints to incorporate Coulomb's law of friction under the maximum dissipation principle.
+With the addition of decision variables and Lagrange multipliers, the result is a large and challenging-to-solve Non-linear Complementarity Problem (NCP) with a much larger number of variables than the original problem.

-Solving these problems accurately and efficiently however, has remained elusive.
-This has been explained partly due to the fact that these formulations are equivalent to non-convex problems in global optimization, which are generally NP-hard \cite{bib:Kaufman2008}.
-An NCP might not admit a solution or, conversely, multiple solutions might exist.
-A more dangerous outcome in practice is when iterative solvers assume convergence as no additional progress is detected, or resource to early termination to stay within computational budget.
-These solutions will most often not satisfy the original system of equations and will not obey the laws of physics.
+Solving NCPs robustly and efficiently has remained elusive.
+NCPs are equivalent to non-convex global optimization problems, which are generally NP-hard~\cite{bib:Kaufman2008}.
+Therefore, NCPs may lack solutions or have multiple solutions.
+In practice, iterative solvers might incorrectly assume convergence or terminate early, leading to solutions that fail to satisfy the original equations or violate physical laws.

-There are other problems that are less talked about --- numerical conditioning and implementation details affect convergence properties and robustness.
-These are important problems when it comes to simulation of complex systems, with either a large number of degrees of freedom (DOFs), large number of constraints or both.
-Solutions that work for small systems, often do not work when faced with real life engineering applications.
+There are other, less frequently-discussed issues, such as numerical conditioning and implementation details, that affect convergence properties and robustness.
+These are important problems when it comes to the simulation of complex systems, with either many degrees of freedom (DOFs), a large number of constraints, or both.
+Solutions that work for small systems often do not work when faced with real-world engineering applications.